OSH-2022/x-runikraft/README.md

 ## License

-Most part of Runikraft is distributed under the BSD 3-Clause License; see `LICENSE` for details.
+Most of Runikraft is distributed under the BSD-3-Clause license; see `LICENSE` for details.
+Each source file should identify its license.
+Source files that do not identify a specific license are covered by the BSD-3-Clause license.

-The documentations and reports of Runikraft are distributed under the CC-BY-4.0 License; see `report/LICENSE` for details.
+The documentations and reports of Runikraft are distributed under the CC-BY-4.0 license; see `report/LICENSE` for details.

 ## Contact Us